laurent-martin/aspera-api-examples/README.md

 On the first execution of `make`: the Transfer SDK will be automatically downloaded.

-To download the SDK, execute: `make sdk`.
+To download the SDK only, execute: `make sdk`.

 ## Quick start (Windows)